Missouri–Kansas–Texas Railroad: Merger and legacy

+Postcard from the 1948 inaugural run of the streamlined Texas Special.

 Passenger trains

 The Katy operated these named passenger trains:

 (On its main line routes, trains originated in St. Louis or in Kansas City, linking in Parsons, KS, split in Denison, TX, with sections going via either through Dallas or Fort Worth, linking again in Waco, then heading south to either San Antonio or Houston.)